modmore/docs/en/01_Commerce/v1/10_Users/index.md

 ### Auto-filling customer information from user profiles

-Commerce can automatically prefill address information into the checkout form, when customers are logged in.
+If customers are logged in, Commerce will automatically [store and show previously used addresses](Previous_Addresses).

-Go to Configuration > Modules in the Commerce dashboard, and find the User Profile Address module in the list.
+Commerce can also prefill address information from their user profile.
+This is a bit more limited than the built-in previous address functionality, but is useful if other parts of your site also rely on the user profile.
+To enable this, go to Configuration > Modules in the Commerce dashboard, and find the [User Profile Address](../Modules/Cart/UserProfileAddress) module in the list.
 Click its name to edit the configuration, and enable it in test and/or live mode under _Availability_.

-This module can also update the user profile based on the submitted address information.
-This relies on a checkbox being available on the form, included in the default checkout templates.
+The User Profile Address module can also update the user profile based on the submitted address information.
+This relies on a checkbox being added to the form, included in the default checkout templates.

 [Read more about the UserProfileAddress module](../Modules/Cart/UserProfileAddress).